Bringing well-being directly to your community

 Stress & Emotional Wellness

-This is our core stress program.
-Stress is a full body response to the challenges of life, that everyone experiences.
-Being able to skillfully turn towards stress and cope can enhance health, well-being and motivation.
-Participants will learn how to grow their stress mindset by understanding what stress is and how it impacts the whole body.
-Opportunities to learn about and practice quick but proven body-based relaxation techniques be provided.
+Stress is a full body response to the challenges of life that everyone experiences.
+Being able to skillfully turn towards and cope with stress can enhance health, well-being, and motivation.
+Participants will learn how to improve their stress mindset by understanding what stress by understanding what stress is and how it impacts the whole body.
+Opportunities to learn about and practice quick but proven body-based relaxation techniques will be provided.

 Beating Burnout